GSA/piv-guides/_networkconfig/2b_domaincontrollers.md

 ---
 # How do I generate and install Domain Controller certificates?

-To use smartcards and PIV credentials for network authentication, all Domain Controllers need to have Domain Controller authentication certificates.
+To use smartcards and PIV credentials for network authentication, all Domain Controllers must have Domain Controller authentication certificates.

 ## Issuing Domain Controller certificates